abaplint/abaplint/docs/getting_started.md

 Run `abaplint` in a folder to check the contents

 A `abaplint.json` file can be added/adjusted to enable and disable [rules](https://rules.abaplint.org/), note that vscode knows the json schema for the configuration, so it provides intellisense when editing.
+Default (all rules) config can be generated with `abaplint -d > abaplint.json` (run this in the root directory of the code repository).

 ## Starting On-Premise Configuration